Below you can find a complete list of Dominican animals. We currently track 182 animals in Dominican Republic and are adding more every day!

 Another national animal is the Palm Stork (Dolus dominicus).
 On the shield of the city of Santo Domingo, there are two yellow lions which are symbols of dominion, sovereignty, and energy after the country won its independence three centuries ago.
 The coat of arms of the city likewise contains two lions as part of its symbols.

 Where To Find The Top Wild Animals in the Dominican Republic

 The top wild animals in the Dominican Republic are popular wildlife one can see on tours such as the forests of Sierra de Baoruco, by the sea at Boca de Yuma, Macao Beach at Punta Cana as well as national parks and other protected areas.
 They include unique animals one can only see in the country or on the island of Hispaniola.

-The Hispaniolan Hutia (Plagiodontia aedium) is the only living native rodent on Hispaniola and can be seen in the southwestern part of the Dominican Republic.
+The Hispaniolan Hutia (Plagiodontia aedium) is the only living native rodent on Hispaniola and is found in the southwestern part of the Dominican Republic.
 The Hispaniolan Solenodon (Solenodon paradoxus) is one of two species in the world besides the one in Cuba (Solenodon cubana) and has a wide range in many forest habitats.
-It can be seen during nocturnal tour outings along with owls and other nightbirds, distinguished by its side-to-side waddle.
-Its native predators are the Barn Owl, the Ashy-Faced Owl, the Stygian Owl, the Hispaniolan Boa, but it’s also killed by feral and domesticated dogs.
+It can be seen during nocturnal tour outings along with owls and other nightbirds, distinguishable by its side-to-side waddle.
+Its primary, native predators are the Barn Owl, the Ashy-Faced Owl, the Stygian Owl, the Hispaniolan Boa, but it’s also killed by feral and domesticated dogs.